projectcapsule/capsule/docs/operator/references.md

   annotations:
     kubernetes.io/ingress.class: <class>
 ```

-> Ingress resources are supported in both the versions, `networking.k8s.io/v1beta1` and `networking.k8s.io/v1`.
+> NB: _Ingress_ resources are supported in both the versions, `networking.k8s.io/v1beta1` and `networking.k8s.io/v1`.

-Allowed Ingress Classes are reported into namespaces as annotations, so the tenant owner can check them
+Allowed _IngressClasses_ are reported into namespaces as annotations, so the tenant owner can check them

 ```yaml
 kind: Namespace